 The volume of activities within this group is very low.
 That is why you need to bear in mind that the transaction costs that the brokers charge on trades (also known as “the spread”) with these pairs are usually a bit higher than the costs being charged on the more popular pairs.

 Tip: We do not advise you to take your first steps in Forex by trading these pairs.
 They fit mainly experienced brokers, who operate on very long period trading sessions.
-Exotic traders are very familiar with these exotic economies, using market forces to follow fundamental systems that you will meet later on, in the fundamental lesson.
+Exotic traders are very familiar with these exotic economies, using market forces to follow fundamental systems which you will meet later on, in the fundamental lesson.

 Currency Distribution in the Forex Market